A Pandemic and No IT Budget

 Seeing the need for a secure and financially viable solution, our team developed a new tool and made it available to colleges and universities around the world for free.

-The LabStats Remote Desktop Access Tool is a dashboard that students can use to find and remotely log into a computer on campus.
+The LabStats Remote Access Dashboard is a dashboard that students can use to find and remotely log into a computer on campus.

 Security and Risk